CAPEA believes that:

-- Pregnancy, birth and parenting are normal and significant life events for most families.
+- Pregnancy, birth and parenting are normal and significant and transformational life events for most families.

-- Childbirth and early parenting education is an integral component of maternity and child and family health care.
+- Childbirth and early parenting education is an integral component of maternity, as well as maternal, child and family health care.

-- Childbirth and early parenting education is a significant primary health initiative that has the potential to influence not only the health and well-being of the woman and her immediate family, but those of future generations.
+- Childbirth and early parenting education is a significant primary health initiative that has the potential to influence not only the health and well-being of women, parents and their immediate families, but those of future generations.

-- All expectant and new parents and their family have the right to respectful and professional care.
+- All expectant and new parents and their families have the right to respectful and professional care.

-- Childbirth and parenting education is based on an understanding and application of adult learning principles and group facilitation.
+- Childbirth and parenting education is based on contemporary evidence-based knowledge and the appropriate application of adult learning principles and group facilitation skills.

-- Excellent, accessible and responsive childbirth and parenting education is available for all expectant women, new parents, and their families, and can be provided within and externally to maternity and parenting services.
+- Excellent, accessible and responsive childbirth and parenting education should be available for all expectant and new mothers, fathers, parents and their families, and can be provided within and externally to maternity and parenting services.

 - Fathers of the infant, being husbands, male partners, non-resident fathers, step-fathers and other father figures, have a central role in supporting women during pregnancy, labour and birth as well as supporting each other when roles change during the early parenting period.
 Fathers have specialised educational needs in the transition to parenthood and this can be achieved without jeopardising the notion of woman-centred care.

 - The parents, co-parents or carers of the baby may be in a same-gender, single parent, blended or multi-generational family, or be adoptive parents or legal guardians.
 These parents also have specialised educational needs in their transition to parenthood. relationship is crucial for the future physical and mental health of the infant.
-This is achieved through the parent/s and significant others identified by the parent actively engaging in the provision of sensitive, timely and appropriate responses to their infant’s cues for interaction and assistance.
+This is achieved through the parent/s and significant others identified by the parent actively engaging in providing sensitive, timely and appropriate responses to their infant’s cues for interaction and assistance.

 - Childbirth and Parenting Educators are accountable and responsible for their own practice and professional development.